-What exactly is Cloud compute/Cloud computing?
 Consider the case of a business owner who wishes to establish his company or who desires an IT infrastructure for his company.
-He consults with the IT-educated person about how to set up an IT infrastructure.
+He consults with the IT-educated person about what is this cloud compute system and how to set up an IT infrastructure?.

 This person was a fantastic information technology specialist who kept up with the latest technical advancements.
 He was already aware of the Cloud’s technological possibilities.
 He recommended putting it in the Cloud.